-During your 4-year tenure there may come a point where you feel that, because of a change in your own circumstances, you are unable to continue your duties as external examiner.
+During your 4-year tenure there may come a point where you feel that, because of a change in your own circumstances, you are unable to continue your duties as External Examiner.
 If this should occur the University would be grateful if you would notify us in writing, giving a three-month notice period.
-Letters of resignation should be sent to the Pro-Vice-Chancellor (Curriculum, Page 10 of 12 b) Termination of appointment

-Teaching and Learning) and Curriculum & Quality Department.
+Letters of resignation should be sent to the Pro-Vice-Chancellor (Curriculum, Teaching and Learning) and Curriculum & Quality Department.